BaboBertl/ELECENG-712--project-2/README.md

 Digital Imaging - Project 2

-The purpose of this project is to develop a non-linear, feature-preserving spatial filter using the bilateral filtering discussed in the class (see attached PDF).
+The purpose of this project is to develop a non-linear, feature-preserving spatial filter using the bilateral filtering discussed in the class (see attached PDF for equation).
 Please also implement the Gaussian filtering and compare the results.

 Notes: